workingDog/kmlToGeojson/README.md

 where "kml_file.kml" is the Kml file you want to convert, and "geojson_file.geojson" is the destination file with the [GeoJSON](http://geojson.org/) format results.
 If the "geojson_file.geojson" is absent, the output is directed to the console.

-You can also use the "KmlConverter.scala" class in your code, for example:
+You can also use this library in your scala code.
+First add the following dependency to your build.sbt file:

+    libraryDependencies += "com.github.workingDog" %% "kmltogeojson" % "1.0"

+Then, for example:

     object TestGeoJson {
       def main(args: Array[String]) {
-        val kml = new KmlFileReader().getKmlFromFile("./kml-files/Sydney.kml")
+        // read a kml document from file val kml = new KmlFileReader().getKmlFromFile("./kml-files/Sydney.kml")
-        val geojson = KmlConverter().toGeoJson(kml)
+        // convert the kml document to geojson format val geojson = KmlConverter().toGeoJson(kml)
+        // print the geojson objects
         geojson.foreach(obj => println(Json.prettyPrint(Json.toJson(obj))))
       }
     }

-In main, the first line uses the [scalakml library](https://github.com/workingDog/scalakml) to read in a kml document from file.
-The second line converts the kml document to a [play-geojson object](https://github.com/jroper/play-geojson).
-The third line prints the object to [GeoJSON](http://geojson.org/) format .

-"KmlConverter.scala" has one generic method "toGeoJson()" that takes any of the implemented Kml objects.
+The **KmlConverter.scala** has one generic method **toGeoJson()** that takes any of the implemented Kml objects.
 See also "TestGeoJson".

 ## Status

-stable
+Stable.

 Using Scala 2.11.11, Java 8 and SBT-0.13.13.

-Ringo Wathelet